MoonlightCapital/MoonlightBot-docs/start-up/faqs.md

 There are different types of temprole offered:

-* The [Temprole](../role-management-commands/temprole.md) command, which allows a privileged user (usually a moderator) to give someone a role, and make MoonlightBot remove the role after a set duration.
+* The [/temprole](../role-management-commands/temprole.md) command, which allows a privileged user (usually a moderator) to give someone a role, and make MoonlightBot remove the role after a set duration.
-* Self-assignable temproles, that allow users to assign themselves a role through the [Selfrole](../role-management-commands/selfrole.md) command.
+* Self-assignable temproles, that allow users to assign themselves a role through the [/selfrole](../role-management-commands/selfrole.md) command.
 See how to set this up at [Configuring roles](../management-commands/config.md#roles-self-assignable).
 * Join-assigned temproles.
 Take a look at [Configuring roles](../management-commands/config.md#roles-join-assignable).
 * Reaction roles have an option to make their roles temporary.
 To see how to set up reaction roles, see [Setting up reaction roles](setting-up-reaction-roles.md).

 ## How do I cancel a temprole?

-You can cancel a temprole to force an immediate expiration by using the `temprole` command with a duration that would make it expire in the past.
+You can cancel a temprole to force an immediate expiration by using the `/temprole` command with a duration that would make it expire in the past.
 Say you want to cancel a temprole that has 3 days left:

 ```
 /temprole <user> <role> -3d